NWUSS - Remote Arctic Technology Demonstration Project

 Despite the early problems, these first systems provided invaluable data.
 The arrays provided sufficient acoustic data to develop updated system requirements.
 The deployment concept was improved.
 The shore-cables, repeaters, mechanical assemblies, and ice-protection equipment were deployed, tested and inspected over a three-year+ period during which the new arrays were developed.
 The array material and assembly failures pushed Omnitech Electronics to develop new in-house manufacturing techniques and capabilities.
 All of which led to multiple improvements to Rapidly Deployable Sytems components that now form the basis of Omnitech Electronics' Digital Acoustic Surveillance Arrays (DASA).

-No-Fail Approach Archives Rapid Success
+No-Fail Approach Achieves Rapid Success

 Following the first test deployments, Omnitech Electronics internalized all array manufacturing and hydrophone assembly for NWUSS.
 The resulting 2nd generation RDS acoustic arrays were then subjected to extensive engineering trials that included, extreme temperature cycles, tension strength tests, deployment spooling tests, extended sea trials, and acoustic calibrations.
 Each round of testing included static pressure cycling of all components to equivalent depths much greater than the expected deployment maximums for NWUSS.